 Fertility Surgery

-After initial assessment, we may recommend surgery – either to investigate the cause of infertility for you or your partner, or to overcome problems that are making it difficult for you to conceive.
+After an initial assessment your fertility specialist may recommend surgery, either to investigate the cause of infertility or to treat problems that are making it difficult for you to conceive.

 Diagnostic laparoscopy and hysteroscopy

-This test is an important part of many couples’ fertility evaluation – but it is usually one of the last tests to be done, as it is a more invasive procedure.
-If your history or other tests show an obvious need for IVF, we may advise deferring or not performing this investigation.
+For many, this test is an important part of a fertility evaluation but it is usually one of the last tests to be done as it is a more invasive procedure.
+If your history or other tests show an obvious need for IVF, your fertility specialist may advise deferring or not performing this investigation.

 Laparoscopy takes place under general anaesthesia with small incisions made at or just below the navel and the pubic hairline.
-A laparoscope (a small diameter telescope) is passed through the incision, enabling us to view the ovaries, fallopian tubes, uterus and pelvic cavity for abnormalities.
-We can check that your tubes are open (tubal patency) by injecting dye through the uterus and observing it spill or not through the ends of the fallopian tubes.
+A laparoscope (a small-diameter telescope) is passed through the incision, enabling your fertility specialist to view the ovaries, Fallopian tubes, uterus and pelvic cavity for abnormalities.
+Your fertility specialist can check that your tubes are open (tubal patency) by injecting dye through the uterus and observing it spill or not through the ends of the Fallopian tubes.

 Endometriosis treatment

-If your fertility specialist suspects you to have endometriosis, he/she may recommend a laparoscopy to confirm this diagnosis.
-Treatment depends, in part, on the extent of the condition and any other symptoms that you may be suffering from.
-It may involve surgical removal of the endometriosis and associated scar tissue at the time of the laparoscopy, or hormonen treatment to suppress the menstrual cycle and inhibit the growth of endometriosis.
+If your fertility specialist suspects that you might have endometriosis, he/she may recommend a laparoscopy to confirm this diagnosis.
+Treatment depends on the extent of the condition and other symptoms that you may have.
+It may involve surgical removal of the endometriosis and associated scar tissue at the time of the laparoscopy, or hormone treatment to suppress the menstrual cycle and inhibit the growth of endometriosis.

 If treatment for endometriosis does not result in a successful pregnancy, IVF will often be an appropriate option.
 Your fertility specialist will advise you on the most appropriate combination of treatments.